AMPByrne/ViralVariantAnalysis/README.md

 # ViralVariantAnalysis
-# Javier Nunez
+Javier Nunez
-# CSU, Animal and Plant Health Agency, Gov, UK
+CSU, Animal and Plant Health Agency, Gov, UK

-Provides the location-site where viral sub-populations divert from a comon consensus genome.
+Provides the location-sites where viral sub-populations divert from a common consensus genome.

 To run this software you will need to have installed: